conan-io/conan-io.github.io/_posts/2021-10-14-New-conan-release-1-41.markdown

 ```

 Then, when this package is consumed by other packages using the `CMakeDeps` generator, the path of that object
-will added to the target so that the consumer can link against that _myobject.obj_ file.
+will be added to the target so the consumers can link against that _myobject.obj_ file.

 ## Use different toolchains in the same recipe